Apply from outside the UK

 Travelling to the UK without your permit

-Successful applicants will be issued with a vignette in their passport which is valid for 30 days from the date you indicated as your intended travel date in your visa application.
+Successful applicants (except for EEA/Swiss nationals) will be issued with a vignette in their passport which is valid for 90 days from the date you indicated as your intended travel date in your visa application.
 The vignette is proof only of your permission to enter the UK and will allow you to travel to the UK.
-If you do not travel to the UK within this 30-day period, your visa will expire and you will need to apply for another 30-day visa.
+If you do not travel to the UK within this 90-day period, your visa will expire and you will need to apply for another 90-day visa.
 You will have to pay a fee for this.

 Find out more about Biometric Residence Permits